eminn-a/TechStorm/README.md

 4. Access the application in your web browser at [http://localhost:5173/](http://localhost:5173/).

-5. Explore the various features and functionalities of the e-commerce platform.
+5. Explore the various features and functionalities of TechStrom project.

 ## Contributing